digital-asset/daml/docs/source/json-api/production-setup/scaling-and-redundancy.rst

 The :doc:`query-store` is a key factor of efficient queries.
 However, it behaves very differently depending on the characteristics of the underlying ledger, Daml application, and client query patterns.
-:doc:`Understanding how it works <query-store>` is a major prerequisite to understanding how the JSON API will interact with your application's performance profile.
+:doc:`Understanding how it works <query-store>` is a major prerequisite to understanding how the HTTP JSON API service will interact with your application's performance profile.

 Additionally, the *HTTP JSON API* can be scaled independently of its query store.
 You can have any number of *HTTP JSON API* instances talking to the same query store